aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-04b-fabric-lake-lab.md

 In this lab, you will perform:

-+ Task 1: Select the workspace
++ Task 1: Create the workspace
 + Task 2: Create a lakehouse
 + Task 3: Ingest data
 + Task 4: Query data in a lakehouse